 \paragraph{Test Design} For a concrete case, we consider the perovskites, a material class with nominal stoichiometry ABX$_3$.
 Due to their structural geometry that is well approximated as corner-shared rigid octahedra, the octahedra can collectively tilt in several different patterns, which can be described using a $2 \times 2 \times 2$ (or smaller) supercell of the cubic perovskite unit cell, as described in Glazer's classification~\cite{glazerClassificationTiltedOctahedra1972} of allowed tilt patterns.
 For simplicity, we consider here a tilt system where an octahedron has no tilt around the $a$ and $b$ axes and only allows for a non-zero in-phase tilt around the $c$ axis, corresponding to the tilt pattern $a^0a^0c^+$ (No. 21 tilt system) in Glazer's classification~\cite{glazerClassificationTiltedOctahedra1972}.
 However, it serves our purpose as it allows us to explore the effect of collective rotations on the SBM.

 The collective rotations are modeled using algebraic expressions that link displacements of atoms so as to preserve the rigid linked octahedral rotations.
+Note that to maintain corner-connectivity, this distortion couples the tilt angle to the unit cell dimensions; consequently, the lattice parameters change, resulting in a non-cubic supercell and inducing positional shifts for all atoms in the finite cluster relative to the reference frame.
 We have employed similar algebraic expressions previously for data simulation~\cite{skjaervoRefiningPerovskiteStructures2022}.

 Specifically we consider CaTiO$_3$ and use crystallographically reasonable $U_{iso}$ values of $0.0052$~\AA$^2$, $0.0027$~\AA$^2$, and $0.0104$~\AA$^2$ for Ca, Ti and O, respectively.
 The lattice parameter of the undistorted cubic perovskite is $3.91$~\AA.
 Illustrations of this in-phase tilt pattern, as viewed down each tilt axis, are shown in Figure~\ref{fig;GM21_10}.

 \paragraph{SBM of the $C_4$, symmetry operator} As this distortion process occurs, the space group changes from $Pm\bar{3}m$ (No.~221) to $P4/mbm$ (No.~127).
 Several symmetry operations that the tilted perovskite $\mu_\phi$ breaks and preserves are tested, and the evolution of the SBM $\sbm^{JS}_\mathscr{O}[\mu_\phi]$ is analyzed as the tilted angle around the $c$ axis, $\phi$, increases from $0$ to $20$ degrees.